Platfinity™

 - 0 % neutral mentions

-The monetization aspect of the game creation software is criticized for excessive advertising and branding, which detracts from the user experience and hinders the ability to create and sell games effectively.
-Users feel that the focus on monetization compromises the overall functionality and enjoyment of the platform.
+The monetization aspect of the game creation software is criticized for excessive advertising and branding, which detracts from the user experience and hinders the ability to create and sell custom titles.
+Users feel that the overwhelming presence of the software's name and promotional content diminishes its overall appeal.